-Na me of Director Gao Guoan ("Mr Gao") Chan Kam Loon ("Mr Chan") Zhang Hongtao ("Mr Zhang") ormation required pursuant to alist Rules 704 (6) and/or 704(7) (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
-No No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-No None except that in June 2014, Receivers PWC were appointed to Z-Obee Holdings Ltd ("Z-Obee") by its bankers.
+Name of Director Chen Mingjin ("Mr Chen") Koh Eng Kheng Victor ("Mr Koh") Han Lianguo ("Mr Han") Wu Yu Liang ("Mr Wu") Chan Kam Loon ("Mr Chan") (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No ON O N NO ON. (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity, for the winding up or dissolution of that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
+O N O Z O N OZ None except that in June 2014, Receivers PWC were appointed to Z-Obee Holdings Ltd ("Z-Obee") by its bankers.
 The Independent Directors and officers of the company at that time were not informed and were kept totally in the dark by the Executive Directors.
 Mr Chan resigned immediately on 30 June 2014 as the offices were locked and no one related to the Z-Obee were contactable.
-No (C) Whether there is any unsatisfied judgment against him?
-No No No (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
-No No No